-Swimmers and relays who have not reached the 6 mile marker within 4 hours of the race start will be stopped and transported to the race finish.
-Swimmers and relays who have not reached the race finish within 7 hours of the race start will be stopped and transported to the race finish.
+Swimmers who have not cleared the Fremont Bridge (approximately 5.5 miles) within 4 hours of the race start will be stopped and transported to the race finish.
+Swimmers who have not reached the race finish within 7 hours of the race start will be stopped and transported to the race finish.